 In this proposal, the condition of sending GPSI is extended to apply to when GPSI verification and DN Authentication are needed, .i.e.

-“SMF policies may require DN authorization without DN authentication.
-In that case, when contacting the DN-AAA server for authorization, the SMF provides the GPSI of the UE if available”
+“SMF policies may require 1)DN authorization without DN authentication or 2) DN authentication together with GPSI verification.
+In these cases, when contacting the DN-AAA server for authorization/authentication, the SMF provides the GPSI of the UE if available”

 Additional Note for information: definition of Generic Public Subscription Identifier (GPSI) in TS23.501 [2]